ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 }
 ```

-So the frontend should send the `created_at` value:
+The Frontend can also send the `created_at` value:

 ```javascript
 {